 STANAG 4586 INTEROPERABILITY

-Kutta licenses operating system (OS) OS-independent STANAG 4586 Vehicle Specific Modules (VSMs) for some of the most advanced Unmanned Aircraft System (UAS) auto-pilots and payloads on the market.
-The VSM efficiently translates proprietary or non-STANAG digital messages into a well know and open STANAG 4586 standard.
-Kutta’s VSM software has been tested in hardware in-the-loop simulators as well as in flight tests with a STANAG-compliant Common UAV Control Stations (CUCS).
-Kutta currently licenses the Data Link Interface (DLI) and the VSMs for many commercial and government off the shelf auto-pilots and payloads, including the open source Pixhawk-based auto-pilot.
+Kutta licenses Operating System (OS) OS-independent STANAG 4586 Vehicle Specific Modules (VSMs) for some of the most advanced Unmanned Aircraft System (UAS) auto-pilots and payloads on the market.
+The VSM efficiently translates proprietary or non-STANAG digital messages into a well-known and open STANAG 4586 standard.
+Kutta’s VSM software has been tested in hardware in-the-loop simulators as well as in flight tests with STANAG-compliant Common UAV Control Stations (CUCS).
+Kutta currently licenses the Data Link Interface (DLI) and the VSMs for many commercial and government off-the-shelf auto-pilots and payloads, including the open source Pixhawk-based auto-pilot.
 Contact us today to learn how Kutta can quickly and cost-effectively make your UAS STANAG 4586 compliant.

 STANAG 4586 Data Link Interface and Vehicle Specific Module Background

 NATO standard STANAG 4586 defines a standard interface for the command and control of Unmanned Aerial Vehicles (UAVs).
 The motivation behind STANAG 4586 is to provide UAV “interoperability” – that is, the ability for any of a number of ground stations to control or manipulate a UAV in real time.
 STANAG 4586 defines a system architecture, message set, protocol and data format for communication between a UAV and the Core UAV Control Station (CUCS).
 In general terms a CUCS is also known as a Ground Control Station (GCS) but it can also refer to Remote Video Terminals (RVTs) with specific Levels of Interoperability (LOI).